Nikki Hornsby: Before 2000

 Hornsby played gigs in the eastern US while a college student.
-She moved back to California in the 1970s and began playing regularly, but did not begin to record until the late 1980s, when she founded her own label, NH Records (later CJP-NH Records).
-Around that time, her song "Shoe String and a Prayer" began to get radio play in America and Europe; the tune charted on the Cash Box Top 100 and hit the independent country charts in America, and she was named Female Singer of the Year in Scandinavia in 1988.
-By 1991, she formed Nikki Hornsby and the Rangers.
+She moved back to California in the 1970s and began playing regularly, but did not begin to record until the late 1980s, when she founded her own label, CJP-NH Records (Common Justice Productions - NHRecords).
+Her song "Shoe String and a Prayer" began to get radio play in America as well as Europe; the tune charted on the Cash Box Top 100 and hit the independent country charts in America.
+She was named Female Singer of the Year in Scandinavia in 1988.
+By 1991, for larger concert venue purposes she formed Nikki Hornsby and the Rangers.

-In the early 1990s, she routinely sang at the Alpine Village in Torrance, California.
+In the early 1990s, she routinely sang at concerts on the pier in Redondo Beach and the Alpine Village in Torrance, California.
 In August 1991, she drew the largest crowd of the summer at Redondo Beach's summer Concert in the Park series.
 Nikki Hornsby and the Rangers played the Concert in the Park series again in August 1993 and July 1994.

 In the 1980s, she recorded as a solo singer-songwriter musician with Steve Duncan, JayDee Maness, and John Jorgenson from The Desert Rose Band; Jack Daniels (Hwy 101 Band); and guitarist Al Bruno.